-In Thessaloniki there are also many theme museums that greatly contribute to the history of the arts and achievements.
-The Museum of Radio, located on the site of the Thessaloniki International Fair, the Photography Museum, the Goulandris Natural History Museum, the Sports Museum and the Thessaloniki Cinema Museum tell the story through their exhibits of special fields that are of great interest to the public.
-Also worthy of note are the Railway Museum, the Museum of Ancient, Byzantine and Post-Byzantine Musical Instruments, the Museum of the Macedonian Struggle, the War Museum and the Teloglion Foundation of Art: you will find interesting exhibits and information for your field of interest.
+You will also find numerous theme museums with a significant contribution to the history of arts and sciences.
+Visit the Museum of Radio, located on the Thessaloniki International Fair premises; the Photography Museum; the Goulandris Natural History Museum; the Sports Museum; and the Thessaloniki Cinema Museum; the Railway Museum; the Museum of Ancient, Byzantine and Post-Byzantine Musical Instruments; the Museum of the Macedonian Struggle; the War Museum; and the Teloglion Foundation of Art: you will find interesting exhibits and information for your field of interest.